true crime

 The impact of their deaths.

-Eliza's mother said to one news outlet she decided to move away from Austin because being there hurt too much.
+She told one news outlet she decided to move away from Austin because being there hurt too much.

 ADVERTISEMENT